charlescc9/RoboND-DeepLearning-Project/writeup.md

 7 | Decoder | 32 | 3 | 1 | (64, 64, 64) &rarr; (128, 128, 32)
 8 | Output | 3 | 1 | 1 | (128, 128, 32) &rarr; (128, 128, 3)

+##### 2.2 Encoder-Decoder Architecture for Image Manipulation
+FCNs work very well for semantic segmentation because they use an encoder-decoder architecture in which the image is first encoded into a high-level representation suitable for object recognition, and then decoded back into the same size as the image while maintaining the objects's spatial locations.
+The encoder is build by from multiple convolutional layers, ending with a 1x1 convolution, and extracts features from the image.
+The decoder is build from either transposed convolution layers or layers of upsampling followed by convolution, producing an output with the same dimensionality as the input image.
+The decoder often also uses skip connections to integrate encoder feature information with the previous decoder layer.
+This encoder-decoder architecture works very well for semantic segmentation because is achieves both object recognition and segmentation of those objects within the original image.
+In general, encoder and decoding images should be used whenever information needs to be extracted from the image while also localized within it.
+The largest problem that may occur when using this encoder-decoder architecture is that it may lead to very large networks that are computationally expensive to train.

+##### 2.3 1x1 Convolution Layer
+Once of the main differences between FCNs and CNNs is the use of 1x1 convolution layer as opposed a fully connected layer.
+CNNs use one or more fully connected layer after all the convolution layers and subsequently perform softmax operation in order to get class probabilities.
+However, using a fully connected layer requires flattening the convolutional layers's output from 4 dimensions to 2 dimensions, which erases all spatial information.
+This is not an issue when using a CNN for object classification, as the object's location within the image is not relevant.
+However, when performing semantic segmentation, the object's spatial information must be maintained in order to output a accurate per-pixel segmented image.
+A 1x1 convolution is used instead.
+A 1x1 convolution is simply one with a kernel and stride sizes of 1, which results in an output with the same height and width.
+This provides the model with dimensionality reduction without losing spatial information.
+Consequently, fully connected layers are useful when doing classification tasks that don't require spatial information, with 1x1 convolutions are useful when reducing dimensionality while preserving spatial information, for example when performing semantic segmentation.

+##### 2.2 Layers and Parameter Choices
 The FCN architecture can be divided into two main parts: encoder and decode.
 The encoder has 3 traditional convolutional layers with kernel size of 3 and a stride size of 2 followed by batch normalization.
 This increases the depth but halves the width and height at each layer, taking the shape from the image's original (128, 128, 3) to (16, 16, 128).
+The encoder is then followed by a 1x1 convolution layer.
+The first three layers utilize separable convolutional layers, which perform only one convolution for each input channel.
+This reduces the FCN's total number of parameters greatly, thus speeding up training.
+Each layer (as well as the decoder layers) also utilize batch normalization, which is the process of normalizing, or reducing variance, for each minibatch during training.
+Batch normalization helps to regularize the network, which helps combat overfitting and speed training.

-After the encoder is the 1x1 layer, with increases the depth but leaves the width and height unchanged.
-The decoder then has 3 upsampling layers that perform the inverse operations as the encoder's convolutions, doubling width and height and decreasing depth.
-The decoder also performs skip connections by concatenating the upsampled output from the previous layer with the output from the corresponding encoder layer and then performing a convolution with batch normalization.
-Finally, The output layer is another 1x1 convolution with an output shape of (128, 128, 3), which matches the original image shape.
+The decoder has 3 upsampling layers that perform the inverse operations as the encoder's convolutions, doubling width and height and decreasing depth.
+This is accomplished through bilinear upsampling, which created new pixels (in this case a 2x2 grid for each pixel) from a weighted average of the nearest known pixels.
+The decoder also performs skip connections by concatenating the upsampled output from the previous layer with the output from the corresponding encoder layer.
+This helps the decoder maintain the encoder's extracted features when increasing dimensionality.
+Each decoder layer then performs two convolution layers with batch normalization to learn these features.
+Finally, The  output layer is another 1x1 convolution with an output shape of (128, 128, 3), which matches the original image shape, allowing for accurate per-pixel semantic segmentation.

 Concerning the architecture parameters, the kernel sizes was chosen simply based on a conventional value of 3 for the encoder and decoder and a necessary value of 1 for the 1x1 layers.
 The number of filters was largely chosen to be the largest number possible while the